rafaelrc7/INMETsat/README.md

 # Requirements
 The script only has two requirements:
-  -MPV  (Used to reproduce the gif on a loop) -imagemagick  (Used to make the downloaded images into a GIF)
+  - MPV  (Used to reproduce the gif on a loop)
+  - imagemagick  (Used to make the downloaded images into a GIF)

 # Thanks for your time
 I would also like to add that this is my first public script, and I'm not that experienced, if you have any critics/suggestions feel free to contact me.